 TCM is a medicinal and nutritional philosophy which enables us to balance our physical, emotional and spiritual bodies and brings about energetic harmony.

-The practice of Chinese medicine for weight loss uses a range of techniques and remedies designed to restore balance and order to our body.
+The practice of TCM for weight loss uses a range of techniques and remedies designed to restore balance and order to our body.

 This includes the use of specific herbs, a balanced nutritional diet, meridian based exercises with specific movements to promote energy flow and balance, meditation and acupuncture.